blockprotocol/blockprotocol/libs/wordpress-plugin/plugin/trunk/readme.txt

 <!-- Only the latest release's entry should appear here – the full log should be in changelog.txt -->

-= 0.0.6 =
+= 0.0.7 =
-* Support older versions of MySQL (Minimum version is now 5.7.8 down from 8.0)
+* Provider better support for querying with MariaDB

 == Upgrade Notice ==

 <!-- Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters. -->

-= 0.0.6 =
+= 0.0.7 =
-Upgrade for support for older versions of MySQL (new minimum 5.7.8)
+Upgrade for better MariaDB support